saprrow/Epro-PnP-BOP/README.md

 The project is totally trained with virtual dataset, which is in Bop dataset format.

 The inference pipline is two stages.
 First, yolov8 detection model crops objects from origin images.
-Then ERro-PnP-6DoF estimation objects poses from croped images.
+Then ERro-PnP-6DoF estimates objects poses from croped images.

 ## Photorealistic Dara
 The dataset is rendered by Blender and the models of objects are scanned by luma, which is a Nerf based 3D scanner app.